zubaldavid/crm/README.md

-# crm
+# TRACKSTER
-CRM application built with React and PosgreSQL
+An application built so that companies are able to provide documentation for orders with React and PosgreSQL